Glenn Thrush: Career

 Thrush started his reporting career working for the lower Manhattan weekly newspaper Downtown Express.
 He was an education and politics reporter for the now defunct Post Herald in Birmingham, Alabama, and later a reporter and editor for the New York policy journal City Limits, where he covered low income housing and child welfare during the administration of Mayor Rudy Giuliani.
 He joined Bloomberg News to cover the New York City hospital industry in the early 00s, and later worked for Newsday as a City Hall reporter, covering Mayor Michael Bloomberg.

 Thrush covered Hillary Clinton's presidential campaign in 2008 for Newsday, and then joined Politico in July 2008.
 In December 2016, it was reported that Thrush would be joining The New York Times covering the White House starting on January 3, 2017.
 Thrush was suspended from his position in November 2017 amid allegations of sexual misconduct.
 In January 2018, he returned to The New York Times after a two-month suspension.

-Thrush wrote two e-books about the President Barack Obama's 2012 reelection campaign.
+Thrush wrote two e-books about President Barack Obama's 2012 reelection campaign.
 Obama's Last Stand was published in August 2012, and The End of the Line: Romney vs. Obama: The 34 days that Decided the Election was published after the election in December 2012.

 Podesta e-mail hack

 Thrush came under criticism after emails released by Wikileaks (the Podesta emails) showed Thrush sending John Podesta portions of a draft article that dealt with Podesta, asking that he fact-check those portions.
 Thrush also wrote, "No worries Because I have become a hack I will send u the whole section that pertains to u.
 Please don't share or tell anyone I did this Tell me if I fucked up anything."
 Podesta did not ask for any changes, writing back "no problems here".
-According to own policy; "Politico's policy is to not share editorial content pre-publication except as approved by editors.”
+Politico spokesman Brad Dayspring responded to the criticism, saying "Politico's policy is to not share editorial content pre-publication except as approved by editors...
+Checking the relevant passages for accuracy was responsible and consistent with our standards; Sharing the full piece was a mistake and not consistent with our policies."

 Thrush replied on Twitter that "checking if a portion of a story that pertained to him was accurate...
 I DO THIS WITH EVERYBODY."
-Politicos vice president of communications, Brad Dayspring, said that "Glenn is one of the top political reporters in the country, in no small part because he understands that it is his job to get inside information, not appear perfect when someone illegally hacks email...
+Dayspring said that "Glenn is one of the top political reporters in the country, in no small part because he understands that it is his job to get inside information, not appear perfect when someone illegally hacks email...
 I can speak with firsthand knowledge and experience that Glenn checks the validity of often complex reporting with everybody, on both sides of the aisle."